shivam-kumar-07/Talk-LiveChatApp/README.md

 Contributing
 Feel free to contribute to this project.
 You can open issues, create pull requests, or suggest new features or improvements.

-License
-This project is open-source and available under the MIT License.